What Is a Contingent Staffing Workforce?

-With the country’s shortage of skilled craftsmen reaching critical levels—nearly 78 percent of construction firms say they are having a hard time filling both salaried and craft positions*—contractors are feeling the pressure as they struggle to find a reliable workforce to keep up with their workload.
+Contingent staffing solutions are used by many industries that experience periods of high and low demand.
+With the country’s shortage of skilled craftworkers reaching critical levels—nearly 78 percent of construction firms say they are having a hard time filling both salaried and craft positions*—contractors are feeling the pressure as they struggle to find a reliable workforce to keep up with their workload.
 The most successful contractors are adopting a strategic contingent staffing model to shift some labor costs from fixed to variable, allowing them to quickly adjust staff levels as needed (see figures 1 and 2).

 figure 1: Traditional Workforce Strategy